Kankuamo language: Vocabulary

-Despite being so poorly attested, Atanque clearly belongs to the Arwako subgroup of Chibcha.
+Despite being so poorly attested, Kankuamo clearly belongs to the Arwako subgroup of Chibcha.
 In particular, it appears to be very close to Wiwa in terms of phonetic innovations.

 Toponyms

-Traces of Atanque are also preserved in toponyms recorded in the region of Sierra Nevada.
-Suffixes like -ka "place, site" (e.g. in Susungá-ka, Chingá-ka, Kankuá-ka) or -kua "bower" (e.g. in Birintu-kua, Risátu-kua, Kamíntu-kua) are diagnostic of an Atanque source.
+Traces of Kankuamo are also preserved in toponyms recorded in the region of Sierra Nevada.
+Suffixes like -ka "place, site" (e.g. in Susungá-ka, Chingá-ka, Kankuá-ka) or -kua "bower" (e.g. in Birintu-kua, Risátu-kua, Kamíntu-kua) are diagnostic of a Kankuamo source.